monzo/progression-framework/frameworks/engineering/mobile.md

             examples:
               - "Able to handle situations where domain knowledge does not exist in the company and can lead the effort to resolve them."
               - "For example, resolving issues with our compiler and mapping out code paths for 'hard to reproduce' issues"
+           - "Instills and maintains a culture of high quality in their discipline"
 ---
 ### About our engineering progression frameworks
 The engineering progression framework is a tool that helps engineers and managers: